• Skip to primary navigation

 It may create unnecessary strain on the battery, and therefore, it may affect the lifespan of the battery.

-You should charge Galaxy Note 10 battery only when you need to do so.
-If you know the battery can last till you can access a charger and you have to charge it then, you should not charge it now.
+You should charge the Galaxy Note 10 battery only when you need to do so.
+If you know the battery can last till you can access a charger and you have to charge it then you should not charge it now.

 Of course, do NOT often drain up the completely (i.e., until the phone shuts down by itself).
 If you drain the battery completely very often, it may damage the battery and the phone as well.